8 Must-Have Elements For A Supportive Minimalist Space

 Our biggest challenge was incorporating my 14-year-old’s belongings and aesthetics with a newborn’s needs.

-It was vital for me to create something that felt enjoyable to both a teen and a baby and would allow me to move through the space without being disruptive.
+It was vital for me to create something that would be enjoyable for both a teen and a baby and allow me to move through the space without being disruptive.

-In terms of the energy and vibe of the space, we went with a minimalist boho theme — this was perfect because Gracie loved the boho aesthetic and warm mature tones but they also felt perfect for the nursery aspects of the room.
+In terms of the energy and vibe of the space, we went with a minimalist boho theme—this was perfect because Gracie loved the boho aesthetic and warm, mature tones, and they also felt perfect for the nursery aspects of the room.
 Win/win!

 This helped to bring an energy of calm but not overly sedated.

-As a high schooler who loves spending time on her laptop, the desk was a higher priority in making this a supportive minimalist space for her than, say, a dresser.
+As a high schooler who loves spending time on her laptop, the desk was a higher priority than, say, a dresser in making this a supportive minimalist space for her.

 So, we brought in a sit-and-stand desk (great for mobility 😉 and called it good!